Sanora-India-Pvt-Ltd/Subject_mastery_backend/SOCIAL_FEATURES_DOCUMENTATION.md

 - `500`: Failed to create post

 **Note:**
-- At least one of `caption` or `mediaUrls` must be provided
+- At least one of `caption` or media files must be provided
-- Media URLs should come from the `/api/posts/upload-media` endpoint
+- Upload files directly using `multipart/form-data` - this handles upload and post creation in one step
-- Posts support multiple media items (carousel posts)
+- Posts support multiple media items (carousel posts) - upload multiple files in a single request (up to 10 files)
+- Videos are automatically transcoded to H.264 Baseline Profile 3.1 with yuv420p pixel format and faststart enabled for maximum compatibility

 ---

-### 3. Get All Posts
+### 2. Get All Posts

 **Method:** `GET`
 **URL:** `/api/posts/all`